-Yes, home-parties might be fun with a few friends and a way to save a buck or two, but what’s the fun in that?
-The world is at your fingertips and there is no better way to experience it than at some of the most epic parties around the globe.
-From astonishing firework shows to all-night raves and incredible scenic wonders, ring in the new year at one of Rad Season’s Go-To New Year’s Eve Festivals of 2019.
+Yes, home-parties or an office party might be fun with a few friends and the work crew.
+But when the world is at your fingertips and there is no better way to experience it than at some of the most epic parties around the globe.
+From astonishing firework shows to all-night raves and incredible scenic wonders, ring in the new year at one of Rad Season’s Go-To New Year’s Eve Festivals.

 Boarding and EDM unite in 2019’s biggest party yet..